Poupachef/jobs/back-end/README.md

 - extract packaging information from the product name with regex and put it in a new column
 - remove entries with missing information
 - add a column with the current date in UNIX time (seconds)
+- add the unitPrice column that contains the price of each component in the product, eg.: *CATCHUP HEINZ (CX 16 FR) - 160.00*, then the unitPrice is *10.00*

 ### Bonus points